oss-know/diataxis-doc-bot-test-result/README.md

-Notice that the LLM might produce different result as each time run, so the final correctness ratio might vary(but should within a small range).
+Notice that the LLM might produce different result as each time run, so the final correctness ratio might vary(but should be within a small range).